jebreimo/Yson/README.md

 * *tokenType()* returns the type of the current token.
 * *token()* returns the current token as string.

-### The following extensions to JSON are supported:
+### The following extensions to JSON are supported (most must be explicitly enabled):

 * comments, both //... and /*...*/
 * multi-line strings """...."""